Tanning Ledges: Everything You Need to Know

 Fiberglass

-Choosing a fiberglass pool shell with a tanning ledge built-in will add around $370 more for installation.
+Choosing a fiberglass pool shell with a tanning ledge built-in could add a bit more for installation.
 The cost to buy a separate fiberglass tanning ledge can be between $5,000 and $15,000, depending on if it's elevated.
-If you're looking to save money, your best option might be to choose a model with the ledge built-in.
+If you're looking to save money, your best option might be to choose a model with the ledge built in.

 Is a tanning ledge right for you?